This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 Setting Up the Individual Car Scraper

-Let's create a scraper for individual car pages that extracts detailed vehicle information.
+We'll create a small scraper for individual car pages to extract detailed vehicle information.

 1. Prerequisites